BCDH/TEI-Authorizer/README.md

 # Server Messages

 Servers are expected to respond to the plugin using an XML or JSON document, which contains the suggestions for auto-completion.
 The XML format is documented in [suggestions.xsd](https://raw.githubusercontent.com/BCDH/TEI-Authorizer/master/src/main/resources/suggestions.xsd).
-TODO check link

 The JSON format is a direct conversion of the XML format.